Oudy94/Oudy94/README.md

 [![Header](https://raw.githubusercontent.com/Oudy94/Oudy94/main/images/header.jpg "Header")](https://github.com/Oudy94/)

 <h2 align=>Hello there!👋👽</h2>
-<p align=>My name is Saoud Ba-khmais, I'm a Web Developer with a BSc in Electrical and Electronics Engineering, I'm currently studying in HackYourFuture coding bootcamp 🤓 that designed to cover all aspects of full-stack development including HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.<br/>
+<p align=>My name is Saoud Ba-khmais , 'm a Web Developer with a BSc in Electrical and Electronics Engineering, living in Netherland 🇳🇱, currently studying in HackYourFuture coding bootcamp 🤓 that designed to cover all aspects of full-stack development including HTML, CSS, JavaScript, NodeJS, ExpressJS, MySQL and ReactJS.<br/>
 've started programming 4 years ago when I decided to work on online game(using:C++, Python, Lua) and still working on it so far.<br/>
 Programming always been my passion, I love to challang myself 💪</p>